Third-Degree Burn in Children

 needs immediate medical care.

-What causes a third-degree burn?
+What causes a third-degree burn in a child?

 In most cases, third-degree burns are caused by: